 However, the term is not quite correct because the normal probability distribution is not the only probability distribution whose graph shows a bell-shaped curve.
-For instance, the graphs of the Cauchy and logistic distributions also demonstrate a bell-shaped curve.
+For example, the graphs of the Cauchy and logistic distributions also demonstrate a bell-shaped curve.

 Characteristics of a Bell Curve

 The bell curve is perfectly symmetrical.
 It is concentrated around the peak and decreases on either side.
 In a bell curve, the peak represents the most probable event in the dataset while the other events are equally distributed around the peak.
-The peak of the curve corresponds to the mean of the dataset (note that the mean in the normal probability distribution also equals the median and the mode).
+The peak of the curve corresponds to the mean of the dataset (note that the mean in a normal probability distribution also equals the median and the mode).

 The dispersion of the data on the bell curve is measured by the standard deviation.
 The probabilities of the bell curve and the standard deviation share a few important relationships, including:

 - Around 68% of the data lies within 1 standard deviation.

 - Around 95% of the data lies within 2 standard deviations.

 - Around 99.7% of the data lies within 3 standard deviations.

 The relationships described above are known as the 68-95-99.7 rule or the empirical rule.
 The empirical rule is primarily used to calculate the confidence interval of a normal probability distribution.

 The concept is extremely important in statistics due to the wide applications of the normal probability distribution.
 For instance, the normal probability distribution is used as a representation of the distribution of random variables whose real distribution is unknown.